Token Sale (DAIO)

 | FUNDS_MANAGER_ROLE | Token access manager | Withdraw collected sale proceeds |

-Role assignments flow through the token's ISMARTTokenAccessManager, ensuring that sale administration is governed by the same access control framework as the underlying asset.
+Role assignments flow through the token's ISMARTTokenAccessManager, so sale administration uses the same access control framework as the underlying asset.

 Sale lifecycle

-The token sale progresses through five phases.
-Transitions are enforced on-chain and cannot be bypassed.
+The token sale progresses through setup, active sale phases, and final outcomes.
+Transitions are enforced on-chain.

 | Phase | Status | Behavior |